muneerkk66/VitalityApp/README.md

 ## What needs to be improved ##
 ### Required
-1. Improve unit test coverage.
-2. Update persistence logic when we integrate API
+1. Revise the persistence logic during the integration of the API.

 ### Tools have the capacity to be incorporated.
  1. - [Arkana](https://github.com/rogerluan/arkana) is used to handle/manage/store project keys secretely.